dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 - The Post Discharge category
   - contains the Inpatient worklist
     - which has the Ready for Coding criteria group
-      - hich is then made up of multiple pieces of criteria
+      - which is then made up of multiple pieces of criteria

 It is possible for an account to be in more than one worklist at a time, depending on the category:

-- An account may only be in one default category at a time
+- An account may only be in one default category at a time.
 - Custom categories allow an account to be in multiple custom categories at the same time.
-- An account can also be in one default category and multiple custom categories at the same time
+- An account can also be in one default category and multiple custom categories at the same time.
-- An account cannot be in more than one workgroup within the same category
+- An account cannot be in more than one workgroup within the same category.

 Often a worklist will contain multiple criteria groups.
 Each criteria group has many different filters to fully constrain the data.
 This ensures the appropriate number of charts are caught in each worklist.